Pro TV: Awards

-In September 2008, Știrile PRO TV's social campaign “Any idea what your kid is doing right now?”
+In September 2008, Știrile Pro TV's social campaign “Any idea what your kid is doing right now?”
 (Tu știi ce mai face copilul tău?) won the International Emmy Awards for “News”, being the first TV station in Eastern Europe to win this award.

-At the beginning of 2009, PRO TV won the NAB International Broadcasting Excellence Award for the social campaigns Știrile PRO TV had developed in the previous two years.
+At the beginning of 2009, Pro TV won the NAB International Broadcasting Excellence Award for the social campaigns Știrile PRO TV had developed in the previous two years.

 Logos

+The channel's initial identity was designed by Novocom in the United States, the logo (a PRO wordmark atop an RGB triband with TV in it) was designed by consultancy art director David Henry, who also did the same for its Slovenian counterpart Pop TV.

-The bevels and glossy effects were taken away in 2015, and the PRO TV logo is now enclosed in a blue square box.
+The bevels and glossy effects were taken away in 2015, and the Pro TV logo is now enclosed in a blue square box.
+This logo was used until 15 January 2016.

-On 15 January 2016, PRO TV's logo became monochrome and the well-known red-green-blue stripes were removed.
+On 15 January 2016, Pro TV's logo became monochrome and the well-known red-green-blue stripes were removed.
+This logo was first used on December 2015 in the winter 2015-2016 idents.

-On 28 August 2017, PRO TV changed its logo and graphics again including with other MediaPro neighboring channels, with the exception that Acasă TV changed its name to PRO 2, Acasă Gold to PRO GOLD and Sport.ro to PRO X. On that same day, Știrile PRO TV was rebranded with a new logo and look.
+On 28 August 2017, Pro TV changed its logo and graphics again including with other MediaPro neighboring channels, with the exception that Acasă TV changed its name to Pro 2, Acasă Gold to Pro Gold and Sport.ro to Pro X. On that same day, Știrile PRO TV was rebranded with a new logo and look.

-In April 2022, PRO 2 and PRO GOLD reverted to Acasă and Acasă Gold.
+In April 2022, Pro 2 and Pro Gold reverted to Acasă TV and Acasă Gold.

+A new logo was revealed during filming of an anniversary program in June 2025, that was revealed in November to be part of an episode from MasterChef Romania.
+This logo is expected to launch on 1 December 2025, following the network's 30th anniversary.
+Another version of the new logo was revealed during a special moment presented at Untold 2025.

 Sports competitions

-PRO TV was the main television channel to broadcast the UEFA Champions League in Romania between 2000 and 2009.
+Pro TV was the main television channel to broadcast the UEFA Champions League in Romania between 2000 and 2009.
 From 2009 to 2015, it broadcast Cupa României (Romanian Cup), at football, the matches with Romanian teams from UEFA Europa League, and the preliminaries of the UEFA Champions League.
-From 2015, PRO TV took back the rights for UEFA Champions League and in 2016 it obtained the rights for UEFA Euro 2016.
-From 2021, PRO TV took back the rights for UEFA Europa League, and also for UEFA Europa Conference League and FA Cup.
+From 2015, Pro TV took back the rights for UEFA Champions League and in 2016 it obtained the rights for UEFA Euro 2016.
+From 2021, Pro TV took back the rights for UEFA Europa League, and also for UEFA Europa Conference League and FA Cup.

+In 2025, Pro TV, Pro ARENA and VOYO took the rights for Premier League and FA Cup for 3 years (2025-2028).

-PRO TV HD
+Pro TV HD

-On 1 December 2006, PRO TV started to broadcast the 7:00 p.m. newscast in high-definition, thus becoming the first terrestrial television network in Romania to air in HD, starting terrestrial transmission until 2015.
+On 1 December 2006, Pro TV started to broadcast the 7:00 p.m. newscast in high-definition, thus becoming the first terrestrial television network in Romania to air in HD, starting terrestrial transmission until 2015.
 The station could be received via DVB-T (digital terrestrial transmission) on Channel 30 in Bucharest.